 Lastly, it is always important to consider your child’s chemical exposure.
 While we can’t control it completely, we can make a significant impact in one area that really counts: the mattress they sleep on.
 Make sure their mattress is free of dangerous chemicals that are known to cause significant health problems, such as fire retardants, phthalates and formaldehyde.
+The high quality pocketed coil mattresses can be a great choice.
 A waterproof mattress with a removable machine washable cover helps prevent unhealthy bacteria growth, as a mattress can be a breeding ground for all kinds of things with the accumulation of spit up, vomit, sweat and leaky diapers!
 My go-to recommendation is the Lullaby Earth Breathable Breeze Crib Mattress.
 It’s an amazing, non-toxic and hygienic option that fits the bill nicely, and without breaking the bank.
 Free from all of those dangerous chemicals found in standard crib mattresses, your baby will be able to safely sleep and truly restore as you work to improve and restore their immune system.

 Sleep well and stay well!